Meet the cats fighting Chicago’s rat problem

-(WGN) – For the sixth consecutive year, Chicago has been named the rattiest city in America, according to pest exterminator Orkin.
+For the sixth consecutive year, Chicago has been named the rattiest city in America according to Orkin.

 To combat this issue, the Tree House Humane Society has placed over 1,000 feral cats onto Chicago streets since 2012.